Foster WITH US

 -

-The Dog Rescue Society will contact you to schedule a vet appointment for your foster at one of our approved vet clinics.
-If you take the dog to your own vet or even to one of our vets without our permission, we will not be able to reimburse the costs.
+The Dog Rescue Society will schedule your foster’s vet appointments at one of our approved clinics.
+It’s important that you do not take the dog to your own vet or to one of our clinics without prior approval, as we won’t be able to reimburse any costs in those cases.

-We have a Veterinary Care Advisor on our team to support any needs that arise.
-Their email & phone number will be provided at onboarding.
+We also have a dedicated Veterinary Care Advisor on our team to support you with any medical concerns or questions.
+Their contact information will be provided during your onboarding process.

 -